 - Prevent Windows 11 from installing new features.

 - Prevent the installation of a specific driver

 - Turn off automatic updates on older computers.

 Remember that Windows 11 updates are automatic unless you are not on a metered connection, Windows updates are set to download all the updates automatically.

-- Get the tool from the official website.
+- Get the Windows Update Blocker tool from the official website, and extract it.

 Note: You can pause Windows 11 updates for up to five weeks.
 For this, you do not need any tools.
-Just go to Windows Settings, then go to Windows Update and select Pause Updates, then you can pause up to five weeks from the drop-down menu.
+Just go to Windows Settings, then go to Windows Update and select Pause Updates.
+Then you can pause updates for up to five weeks from the drop-down menu.